Police Officer

 A detective will generall drive an unmarked car provided by the agency.
 The type of vehicle varies greatly.
 I've seen everything from a Prius to a Mustang.
 Most departments will go with a domestic sedan, though that is not always the case.
 Sometimes the detective's job will dictate the need for a different kind of car.
 For example, a narcotics officer will not be driving a Crown Vic.
 Sometimes a vehicle might be seized through civil forfeiture and be used by detectives.
 Unless you think the car is integral to the story go with a Ford Taurus or Chevy Impala.

-Asked by Anonymous over 11 years ago
+Asked by MH over 12 years ago

-Asked by MjD over 12 years ago
+Asked by Writer23 about 12 years ago

-Asked by Carolyn over 12 years ago
+Asked by BPraze about 12 years ago